git/git.github.io/rev_news/drafts/edition-108.md

   by Hana Klingová on her blog (and also [on DEV.to](https://dev.to/hankadev/git-battle-yolo-mode-vs-clean-history-594d)): about usefulness of `git commit --fixup` and `rebase.autosquash`.
 + [Restore deleted/lost files with git](https://dev.to/this-is-learning/restore-deletedlost-files-with-git-3lf7)
-  by Leonardo Montini for This is Learning, a part 6 of [git better - Improve your git skills (6 Part Series)](https://dev.to/balastrong/series/21372).
+  by Leonardo Montini for This is Learning, part 6 of [git better - Improve your git skills (6 Part Series)](https://dev.to/balastrong/series/21372).
   Originally published [at leonardomontini.dev](https://leonardomontini.dev/git-restore-deleted-file/) (includes [video version](https://youtu.be/TL_t3aOXumo)).